PeachyDB-Inc/PeachyDB/README.md

 - **24.49)** Occasionally AWS operations performed with scripts can fail; it's best to keep an eye on the AWS console to make sure that the operation went through as expected.

-- **24.50)** When the database size exceeds the size of the Page cache, performance will degrade slightly, and when the database size exceeds RAM and SSD I/O is required, then performance will degrade to a greater extent.
+- **24.50)** When the database size exceeds the size of the Database Page Cache size, performance will degrade slightly, and when the database size exceeds RAM and SSD I/O is required, then performance will degrade to a greater extent.
 This is true for all kinds of databases.

 - **24.51)** In schema definition, any user-defined types must be defined before the tables that utilize them.
 User-defined type arguments are provided in the form of a collection of name-value pairs.